-Blue Spruce (Picea Pungens) is a slow growing coniferous evergreen trees know for its blue green color and hard needles.
+Blue Spruce, Picea pungens, is a slow growing coniferous evergreen trees know for its blue green color and hard needles.
 Widely referred to as a Colorado Blue Spruce, the Blue Spruce tree’s native range is from Colorado to Wyoming in the Rocky Mountain Range.
 It has been introduce all over the United States as a landscape tree, and today is one of the most popular trees currently being cultivated.
 Blue Spruce can be used a single focal tree or in an evergreen screening or hedge.
-When using in an evergreen screen we recomend planting them anywhere from 5 – 15 feet apart.
+When using in an evergreen screen we recommend planting them anywhere from 5 – 15 feet apart.

 Growth Rate